Success After Dyson: Salary and Employment Outcomes

 Average Base Salary and Distribution by Job Function

-Within these broader industries, Dyson graduates land a variety of applied economics and management jobs.
-Here’s a deeper look at the functions and roles held by the undergraduate class of 2023.
+Within these broader industries, Dyson graduates land a variety of jobs functions.
+Here’s a deeper look at the functions and roles held by the undergraduate class of 2024:

 Job FunctionAverage